riceissa/issarice.com/wiki/advice-for-young-people.md

 ---
 title: Advice for young people
-description: what I wish I had known
+description: Meditations on my youth, what I wish I had known, what I would do were I to start over
 author: Issa Rice
 last-major-revision-date: 2014-12-29
 language: English